sobti/TSAI/Drone Prediction/Readme.md

 - It requires custom Dataloader - Collate_Fn needs to be customised to create data loader of variable size images as dataloader stacks similiar size images.

+## yet to explore part:

 - ** I have to make batch size = 1 for variable size images ( Needs to explore more on it)

 -  facing Cuda out of memory as few images are very large .Advisable to keep images in certain range.